 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-Construct a complex electronic control circuit
+The skills to construct a complex electronic control circuit

-Analyse voltages and currents using various test equipment
+The ability to analyse voltages and currents using various test equipment

 Some courses require evidence of previous experience or study before you can enrol